INTRODUCTION TO SELLING YOUR BOOK

 You can be sure that your title will be presented to larger retailers such as Amazon, Hudson, Hastings, BAM, NACS and Folletts in the USA, Indigo in Canada, and Waterstones, Blackwell, Foyles, and John Smith in the UK.
 Reps also present to library suppliers such as Brodart in USA, and to Bertram Library Services, Askews and Yankee Book Peddler in Europe.

 Over the years we have built good relationships with booksellers in particular subject areas, which you can see in the Contacts Database.
 For instance in the Mind/Body/Spirit sector we have close links with specialist bookstores such as Watkins Books in London, and Banyen Books in Vancouver.
 In the Christian market we have close links with the wholesalers A Great Read and Goodnews Books.
 Our imprint for radical politics and culture, Zero Books, is popular with booksellers such as Foyles, Blackwell, Bookmarks, Housmans, Folletts, Bluestockings and City Lights.
 In general, our trading terms are effectively sale or return (returnable) and we offer trade accounts a discount off the recommended retail price RRP of 35–60%.
 We never refuse returns from an event and often offer increased discount.

 These outlets market and sell our books by hosting events, and displaying books on their shelves and websites, as well as publishing articles, reviews and adverts.
 We also work with festival organizers, colleges and academic institutions, churches and retreats, arts centers and galleries, therapy centers and healing groups throughout the world.

-We run adverts for qualifying books in trade catalogues published by wholesalers such as Ingram and submit books to reviewers in the trade press such as The Bookseller.
+We run adverts for qualifying books in trade catalogues published by wholesalers such as Ingram and submit books to reviewers in the trade press such as Publishers Weekly and The Bookseller.
 These catalogues and journals are both in print and digital, and offer booksellers details of new books several months in advance of publication.
 Reviews and adverts are recorded on your Marketing page in Activities.

 We offer certain booksellers extra discount or free books in return for higher profile on their website or in their shop window, inclusion in promotional mailings to their customers, running an event and occasionally “publisher shop front” space online.